Hey, everybody, it is Motivational Monday!

 As you descend into the bottom, you want to make sure you bring the dumbbells deep into the pocket before pressing back up.
 Full range reps build a full chest.

-Doing your reps like this will keep your chest looking unspectacular and flat.
+Performing bad, ego reps will keep your chest looking unspectacular and flat.
 Fake hustle has never gotten anybody going anywhere worthwhile.

 I’ll holla at you next time.